reactjs/react.dev/src/content/reference/react-dom/components/form.md

 Forms can be designed to handle multiple submission actions based on the button pressed by the user.
 Each button inside a form can be associated with a distinct action or behavior by setting the `formAction` prop.

 When a user taps a specific button, the form is submitted, and a corresponding action, defined by that button's attributes and action, is executed.
-For instance, a form might submit an article for review by default but have a seperate button with `formAction` set to save the article as a draft.
+For instance, a form might submit an article for review by default but have a separate button with `formAction` set to save the article as a draft.

 <Sandpack>